Massachusetts Route 110: Route description

-In Methuen, Route 110 meets Route 113 at an interchange with Interstate 93 at Exit 43 (formerly 46), splitting from Route 113 quickly, with Route 110 heading eastward into the city of Lawrence.
+In Methuen, Route 110 meets Route 113 at an interchange with Interstate 93 at Exit 43, splitting from Route 113 quickly, with Route 110 heading eastward into the city of Lawrence.
 Route 110 crosses Route 28 before heading along the north side of Campagnone Common before turning northward along Jackson Street.
-It then heads back into Methuen and turns eastward again along Swan Street, heading towards another junction with I-495 at Exit 104 (formerly 46).
+It then heads back into Methuen and turns eastward again along Swan Street, heading towards another junction with I-495 at Exit 104.
 The route then junctions Route 113 again before crossing under I-495 without junction before entering Haverhill.

-In Haverhill, Routes 110 and 113 bend around the Merrimack, meeting I-495 again at Exit 107 (formerly 49).
+In Haverhill, Routes 110 and 113 bend around the Merrimack, meeting I-495 again at Exit 107.
 The routes follow the banks of the Merrimack until Route 110 turns northward along Emerson Street.
 It crosses Route 97 before having a brief concurrency with Route 125, turning northward.
-The route passes Winnekenni Park and Kenoza Lake at the junction with Route 108 before crossing I-495 again at Exit 111 (formerly 52).
+The route passes Winnekenni Park and Kenoza Lake at the junction with Route 108 before crossing I-495 again at Exit 111.
 Route 110 then heads into Merrimac, acting as the main street through that town before entering Amesbury.
-In Amesbury, Route 110 junctions Route 150 and I-495 at its last exit (Exit 119; formerly 55) before crossing I-95 at exit 88 (formerly 58) and entering Salisbury.
+In Amesbury, Route 110 junctions Route 150 and I-495 at its last exit (Exit 119) before crossing I-95 at exit 88 and entering Salisbury.
 Between these two interstates, Route 110 carries the traffic from one to the other as there is no direct access from 495 north to 95 south or 95 north to 495 south.
 The route finally ends at U.S. Route 1 (known locally as Bridge Road) just south of where Route 1A leaves it for the last time, 2.5 mi west of Salisbury Beach and the Atlantic Ocean.